In 2021-22, Wavelets Creative presented all four parts of composer / director JG Everest’s

 The “POP-UP” Water Suite in 2021: Four Seasonal Sound Gardens in MPLS

-Wavelets Creative presents composer JG Everest’s entire four-part Water Suite: Four Seasonal Sound Gardens in a series of free outdoor, self-guided “pop-up” events along West River Parkway in Minneapolis beginning with the “SPRING Sound Garden” on Saturday May 8, the Summer Sound Garden on July 10, the Fall Sound Garden on Oct 2, and the Winter Sound Garden on February 5, 2022.
-Each Sound Garden event features a temporary sound installation of 50+ small, battery-powered remote speakers distributed throughout the park, each playing a different part of the larger piece of music, creating a multi-layered, immersive experience.
-The sound installation is then accompanied live by roving musicians and dancers, with site-specific poetry and visual art elements embedded throughout the installation.
-The site-specific movement scores are collaboratively designed by dancers Leslie O’Neill, Erika Hansen, Sarah Baumert, and Megan Mayer along with JG Everest, and are subtly layered into the experience both near and far.
-In addition to the dancers, members of the Free Range Orchestra & Choir ensemble roam through the outdoor spaces accompanying the installation soundscore live, adding additional spatial and spontaneous elements to the experience.
+in 2021-22, Wavelets Creative presented composer JG Everest’s entire four-part Water Suite: Four Seasonal Sound Gardens in a series of free outdoor, self-guided “pop-up” events along West River Parkway in Minneapolis beginning with the “SPRING Sound Garden” on Saturday May 8, 2021, then followed with Summer in July, Fall in October, and Winter in February.
+Each Sound Garden event featured a temporary sound installation of 50+ small, battery-powered remote speakers distributed throughout the park, each playing a different part of the larger piece of music, creating a multi-layered, immersive experience.
+The sound installation was then accompanied by live roving musicians and dancers, with site-specific poetry and visual art elements embedded throughout the outdoor installation.
+The site-specific movement scores were collaboratively designed by dancers Leslie O’Neill, Erika Hansen, Sarah Baumert, and Megan Mayer along with JG Everest, and were subtly layered into the experience both near and far.
+In addition to the dancers, members of the Free Range Orchestra & Choir ensemble roamed through the outdoor space, accompanying the installation soundscore live, adding additional spatial and spontaneous elements to the experience.
+For the Winter Sound Garden, the brilliant Supergroup performed a parallel score as the Ribbon Dept.

 These seasonal Sound Garden events are designed as durational, self-guided experiences intended for audience to connect more meaningfully to a particular place and the natural world.
 The spatial sound score and live dance and musical elements are meant to accompany the sounds and physical elements that are already there – the birds, the trees, the wind, the leaves.
 Audiences are encouraged to both circulate and linger, at their own pace, following their own impulses for what to pay attention to.
 The immersive, multi-layered experience is intentionally designed without any fixed focal points, instead inviting participants and audience alike to allow moments to unfold in their own personal way – noticing a particular bird call or a branch, a perspective or a memory – things that may have been previously overlooked or hidden, covered up or forgotten.
 Attendees can stay for as little or as long as they like, but these sound scores and events are designed as a 2-3 hour experience.
 The more time spent in the sound garden, the more deeply its effects are felt, and the more its subtle elements come to light.

-The FALL Sound Garden is one of the four parts that first premiered in 2018, at four different outdoor locations around Minnesota.
+The Water Suite’s four parts first premiered in 2018, at four different outdoor locations around Minnesota.
 Each seasonal Sound Garden in the Water Suite was composed for one of the four seasons, and for a specific site that was on or adjacent to a significant body of water.
-In response to the pandemic and limitations on live performance venues and gatherings in 2021, Wavelets Creative is re-mounting all four parts of the Water Suite along West River Parkway in Minneapolis as free, distanced, “pop-up” events that require advance reservations in order for audience to receive exact location and other important details about each event, in order to maintain capacity limits and the larger intentions of the work.
+In response to the pandemic and limitations on live performance venues and gatherings in 2021, Wavelets Creative is re-mounting all four parts of the Water Suite along West River Parkway in Minneapolis as free, distanced, “pop-up” events that require advance reservations in order for audience to receive exact location and other important details about each event, and in order to maintain capacity limits and to support the larger intentions of the work.

 “Pop-up” SOUND GARDENS SCHEDULE on West River Parkway in 2021-22:

-This activity is made possible by the voters of Minnesota through a grant from the Metropolitan Regional Arts Council and Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.
+This activity was made possible by the voters of Minnesota through a grant from the Metropolitan Regional Arts Council and from the Minnesota State Arts Board’s Creative Support for Individuals Grant, thanks to a legislative appropriation from the arts and cultural heritage fund.

 Some Comments from attendees at Sound Gardens on West River Parkway: